 | Lack of user acceptance | Training and practical relevance missing | Train-the-trainer with on-shift coaching for 4 weeks | Head of FM + Project Manager |

-Trade-off: A fast, lean go-live brings early operational impact but increases the effort for ongoing post-care.
-Conversely, a full migration delays benefits and costs money.
-Decide consciously: a controlled minimal operation with immediate benefit or a complete migration with a later launch.
+Trade-off: A fast, lean go-live brings early operational impact but increases the effort for ongoing maintenance.
+Conversely, a full migration delays the benefits and costs money.
+Decide consciously: controlled minimal operation with immediate benefit, or complete migration with a later launch.

-Short-term effective levers include: appointing data owners, making integration PoCs mandatory in the contract, and offline workflows in the pilot.
+Short-term effective levers are: appointing data stewards, making integration PoC mandatory in the contract, and offline workflows in the pilot.
 These three measures prevent most operational disruptions.